-6-Aminopenicillanic Acid or (+)-6-Aminopenicillanic Acid (6-APA) is an organic dipeptide and the chemical core or "nucleus" of penicillin antibiotics.
+6-Aminopenicillanic Acid (syn: (+)-6-Aminopenicillanic Acid; 6-APA) is an organic dipeptide and the chemical core or "nucleus" of penicillin antibiotics.
 It was discovered in 1958 (Beecham Group, UK).
-It is produced from Penicillin by penicillin amidase.
-6-APA, a β-lactam, is used as a starting compound for synthesis of semisynthetic Penicillins and may be substituted at the 6-amino position, resulting in a variety of antibacterial properties.
+It is produced from Penicillin by Penicillin amidase.
+6-Aminopenicillanic Acid, a β-lactam, is used as a starting compound for synthesis of semisynthetic Penicillins and may be substituted at the 6-amino position, resulting in a variety of antibacterial properties.
 It is a precursor to Ampicillin and Amoxicillin.

 |Mechanism of Action||6-Aminopenicillanic Acid interferes with the synthesis of bacterial cell walls of Gram-positive bacteria.|